 Dress to Impress

 Now with more folks working from home, there is the temptation to be less formal and relaxed.
-Unless that was the style you used at the office, do your best not to assume a relaxed tone now that you are working at home.
+Unless that was the style you used at the office, do your best not to fall into a casual tone now that you are working at home.

 Informality in business email is like wearing a wrinkled suit, a tie with a stain, or an outfit that is too tight or revealing.
 People notice you but for all the wrong reasons.

 We all know folks who do this in our office or workplace.
 What is the perception that those around them have?